guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/PL.png" width=300>

 μPL measurements provide information about the optical and electronic properties of the material.
-Particularly, The observed gaussian on the spectrum refers to the light emission of the quantum well, and the 4 lorentzian indicates the different confinement modes of the photonic cristal.
+Particularly, The background light is from the Quatum well emission and can be fitted with a Gaussian.
+The 4 observed peaks refers to the different confinement mode of the photonic cristal.
+By anylizing both the position and the quality factor of these curve, we can extract informations about the quality and the strain state of the nanobeam

-&nbsp;

 &nbsp;